killiansarsah/Aws-Projects/aws-cloud-migration-project/README.md

 - Decoupled the monolith for easier maintenance
 - Improved app uptime and disaster recovery via cloud backups

----

-## 📎 License

-This project is for educational and portfolio use.
-Feel free to fork and customize.

----

 **Killian Sarsah**
 Cloud & Cybersecurity Enthusiast | [LinkedIn](https://linkedin.com/in/your-link) | [Upwork](https://www.upwork.com/freelancers/~01e979827cca6d421f)